Kothurne

-Kothurne is a village and gram panchayat in India, situated in Mawal taluka of Pune district in the state of Maharashtra.
-It encompasses an area of 353.70 ha.
+Kothurne is a village and gram panchayat in India, situated in Mawal taluka of Pune district in the state of Maharashtra, encompasses an area of 353.70 ha.

 Administration

 The village is administrated by a sarpanch, an elected representative who leads a gram panchayat.
 At the time of the 2011 Census of India, the village was a self-contained gram panchayat, meaning that there were no other constituent villages governed by the body.

 Demographics

 At the 2011 census, the village comprised 239 households.
 The population of 1343 was split between 699 males and 644 females.

 Air travel connectivity

 The closest airport to the village is Pune Airport.